ParthBibekar/Welearn-bot/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --dueassignments  show only due assignments with the 'assignments' action -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]
+  -h, --help            show this help message and exit -d, --dueassignments  show only due assignments with the 'assignments' action -c, --gcalendar       add due assignments to Google Calendar with the 'assignments' action -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]
                         ignores the specified extensions when downloading, overrides .welearnrc -f, --forcedownload   force download files even if already downloaded/ignored